kyma-project/kyma/docs/05-technical-reference/evnt-01-event-types.md

 title: Event types
 ---

+Eventing supports the following event types:
+- [Cloud Events](https://cloudevents.io/) - they use a specification for describing event data in a common way.
-Eventing supports both [Cloud Events](https://cloudevents.io/) and legacy events.
-Event Publisher Proxy converts legacy events to Cloud Events and adds the `sap.kyma.custom` prefix.
+- legacy events - they are converted to Cloud Events by [Event Publisher Proxy](./00-architecture/evnt-01-architecture.md#event-publisher-proxy), which also adds a `sap.kyma.custom` prefix.

+## Event form

 For a Subscription Custom Resource, the fully qualified event type takes the sample form of `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.Account.Root.Created.v1`.